Technology in Aged Care

 • Live lab using real staff should form part of what works now, how alerts are received/responded to and how it all is interlinked with nurse call.
 Understanding the carers experience prior to installing/going live with a project like this should be done in a real life lab

-Lee Martin13 over 1 year ago
+Lee Martin13 about 2 years ago

 I work in the not for profit sector of Aged Care .
 Surveillance cameras are used where I work.
 As far as I'm aware they are not used to check up on staff.
 They could be, of course.
 The term "not for profit" is, in my experience, as a person who reads financial reports, a term only.
 An "operating surplus" is a profit, isn't it?
 I could check the Australian Accounting Standards Book for the definition, but, I couldn't be bothered.
 NFPs have the ability to stash away large sums of money into "other accounts" for future uses.
 I'll leave it there thanks.

-Andrew Mc Donald over 1 year ago
+Andrew Mc Donald over 2 years ago

 CCTV in aged care should have been introduced on an opt out basis years ago.
 The abuse and lack of care that we know of (Corey Lyle Lucas is one example) is perfectly avoidable with the right technology.
 That technology which was presented to the State Government some years ago.
 There is CCTV in child care, supermarkets and any number of different spheres of our daily lives.
 The only group (and there is only one group) keen to keep CCTV out of aged care is the for profit aged care operators.
 They do not want anyone to see what is going on in their facilities.
 Aged care is the only arena where personal safety of the vulnerable people in our society are at high risk.
 But ultimately it is a matter of choice for the resident and that choice should be exercised in secret from the nursing home via a third party such that the aged care operator and staff will not know whether it is off or not.
 This is potentially one of the most important steps in the quest to diminish some of the problems in aged care.

-Wingit08 over 1 year ago
+Wingit08 over 2 years ago